Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 entries, the Transparency Log states the greatest version of the label that the log entry's prefix tree contains.
 It then provides a search-style binary ladder, as described in {{binary-ladder}}, including any lookups that would typically be omitted.
-Users verify that the version has not unexpectedly increased and that the binary ladder terminates in way that's consistent with the provided version being the greatest that exists.
+Users verify that the version has not unexpectedly increased or decreased, and that the binary ladder terminates in way that's consistent with the provided version being the greatest that exists.

 Importantly, users verify that they receive a binary ladder for the distinguished log entry immediately following the one they've advertised, the